jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

   (a) made in the prescribed form (if any); and
   (b) accompanied by the prescribed fee (if any).
 (3) Subject to subsection (4), sections 52 to 56 apply, with any necessary modifications, to an application for renewal of authorisation.
-(4) In addition to the matters specified in section 54, the Commission must be satisfied that— (a) the applicant for renewal of authorisation has complied with the Act, the terms and conditions of authorisation, and the minimum professional standards for authorised financial advisers prescribed by the code; or
+(4) In addition to the matters specified in section 54, the FMA must be satisfied that— (a) the applicant for renewal of authorisation has complied with the Act, the terms and conditions of authorisation, and the minimum professional standards for authorised financial advisers prescribed by the code; or
   (b) any failure, on the part of the applicant, to comply is not sufficiently serious or recent to preclude the renewal of the applicant’s authorisation.
 (5) If an application for renewal of authorisation has been made but not determined before the date on which the authorisation is due to expire, the authorisation continues in force until the application is determined.
 (6) The renewal of authorisation takes effect from the date of expiry of the previous authorisation.

-**Commission’s powers in relation to default by authorised financial adviser**
+**FMA's powers in relation to default by authorised financial adviser**

-### 59 Commission’s powers in relation to default by authorised financial adviser
+### 59 FMA's powers in relation to default by authorised financial adviser
-(1) This section applies if the Commission is satisfied that an authorised financial adviser (A)— (a) has ceased to be eligible for authorisation; or (b) has breached or is in breach of this Act (excluding section 37) or the regulations; or (c) has breached or is in breach of a term or condition of his or her authorisation; or (d) is the subject of a recommendation by the disciplinary committee under section 101(3)(a), (b), or (c); or (e) has failed to pay a fee or levy as required by this Act or the regulations.
+(1) This section applies if the FMA is satisfied that an authorised financial adviser (A)— (a) has ceased to be eligible for authorisation; or (b) has breached or is in breach of this Act (excluding section 37) or the regulations; or (c) has breached or is in breach of a term or condition of his or her authorisation; or (d) is the subject of a recommendation by the disciplinary committee under section 101(3)(a), (b), or (c); or (e) has failed to pay a fee as required by this Act or the regulations or a levy as required by section 68 of the Financial Markets Authority Act 2011 or regulations made under that section.
-(2) In any case to which this section applies, the Commission may, after following the procedure set out in section 60 and subject to subsection (3),—
+(2) In any case to which this section applies, the FMA may, after following the procedure set out in section 60 and subject to subsection (3),—
   (a) cancel the authorisation; or
-  (b) cancel the authorisation and debar A for a specified period from re-applying for authorisation; or (c) suspend the authorisation for a specified period or until A does any thing that the Commission may specify; or (d) amend the terms and conditions of the authorisation; or (e) make no order.
+  (b) cancel the authorisation and debar A for a specified period from re-applying for authorisation; or (c) suspend the authorisation for a specified period or until A does any thing that the FMA may specify; or (d) amend the terms and conditions of the authorisation; or (e) make no order.
-(3) The Commission may only take 1 of the actions specified in subsection (2).
+(3) The FMA may only take 1 of the actions specified in subsection (2).
-(4) If the Commission cancels or suspends the authorisation of an authorised financial adviser, the Commission must notify the Registrar in writing of the cancellation or suspension, and, in the case of suspension, the period of suspension.
+(4) If the FMA cancels or suspends the authorisation of an authorised financial adviser, the FMA must notify the Registrar in writing of the cancellation or suspension, and, in the case of suspension, the period of suspension.
-(5) The Commission may publicly notify the action it takes under subsection (2) as it sees fit.
+(5) The FMA may publicly notify the action it takes under subsection (2) as it sees fit.

 ### 60 Reasonable opportunity to be heard
-The Commission must not take any of the actions specified in section 59(2) unless it has first— (a) informed the person concerned in writing as to why it may take any of those actions; and (b) given that person or his or her representative a reasonable opportunity to make written submissions and be heard on the question.
+The FMA must not take any of the actions specified in section 59(2) unless it has first— (a) informed the person concerned in writing as to why it may take any of those actions; and (b) given that person or his or her representative a reasonable opportunity to make written submissions and be heard on the question.

-### 61 Commission may give authorised financial adviser direction
+### 61 FMA may give authorised financial adviser direction
-(1) This section applies if the Commission has reason to believe that an authorised financial adviser is in breach of the terms and conditions of his or her authorisation (the terms and conditions).
+(1) This section applies if the FMA has reason to believe that an authorised financial adviser is in breach of the terms and conditions of his or her authorisation (the terms and conditions).
-(2) The Commission may give the financial adviser notice of his or her alleged breach and, if the Commission does give a notice of breach, the Commission must also give the financial adviser a reasonable opportunity to respond.
+(2) The FMA may give the financial adviser notice of his or her alleged breach and, if the FMA does give a notice of breach, the FMA must also give the financial adviser a reasonable opportunity to respond.
-(3) If the Commission concludes, after considering the financial adviser’s response, that the financial adviser is in breach, the Commission may give the financial adviser a direction in writing.
+(3) If the FMA concludes, after considering the financial adviser’s response, that the financial adviser is in breach, the FMA may give the financial adviser a direction in writing.
 (4) The direction may—
   (a) direct the financial adviser to comply with the terms and conditions:
   (b) stipulate any steps that the financial adviser must take in order to comply with the terms and conditions:
-  (c) require the financial adviser to report to the Commission within 28 days of the date of the direction stating how and by when the Commission’s direction will be implemented.
+  (c) require the financial adviser to report to the FMA within 28 days of the date of the direction stating how and by when the FMA's direction will be implemented.
-(5) An authorised financial adviser who fails to comply with a direction by the Commission commits an offence (see section 127).
+(5) An authorised financial adviser who fails to comply with a direction by the FMA commits an offence (see section 127).
-(6) Nothing in this section precludes the Commission from exercising any of its other powers under this Act against an authorised financial adviser.
+(6) Nothing in this section precludes the FMA from exercising any of its other powers under this Act against an authorised financial adviser.

-### 62 Other provisions concerning Commission’s powers in relation to default by authorised financial adviser
+### 62 Other provisions concerning FMA's powers in relation to default by authorised financial adviser
 (1) At the end of a period of suspension of authorisation, the person’s authorisation is immediately revived, unless his or her authorisation has been further suspended or has been cancelled.
-(2) Suspension or cancellation under section 59(2) is effective when a written notice of the suspension or cancellation is sent to the person concerned by the Commission.
+(2) Suspension or cancellation under section 59(2) is effective when a written notice of the suspension or cancellation is sent to the person concerned by the FMA.

 ### Subpart 2 — Qualifying financial entities